spkg/bom/README.md

 In the same discussion thread another participant makes the comment that it should not be difficult to write an `io.Reader` that eats the BOM.

-It isn't difficult, and here it is.
+It isn't difficult, and here is one simple implementation.